CamFlow/camflow-dev/README.md

 ### v0.1.6

 ```
-- Add API to mark files as trusted.
+- Add API to mark files as trusted (IFC).
 - Merge several pseudo files interface into a single one.
 - Added taint tracking support.
 - Replace byte sized flag, by bit sized one.